 With a strong background in graphics and corporate identity I started my tech journey working as a freelance web designer from home –

 - Initially mastering HTML, CSS and responsive design together with php and WordPress to build bespoke websites for individuals and small businesses.

-- Collaborated to bring in additional skills as part of the project management process as and when needed.
+- I’ve collaborated to bring in additional skills as part of the project management process as and when needed.

 Inspired by the BBC Girls Can Code I formed food tech startup TreatOut in 2015, which is still very much an active greenfield side project.
-I completed a full stack bootcamp with Le Wagon London in summer 2016 to become the technical co-founder on the team.
+I completed a full stack coding bootcamp with Le Wagon London in summer 2016 to become the technical co-founder on the team.
 This fuelled my ever growing fascination with startups and web app development.

 - I’ve built a functioning MVP in Rails, working through features from ideation to deployment.

 - I’m happy working in the terminal with Git and version control.

 As of January 2019 I’ve just completed my first 12 months as a Full Stack Rails developer employed full time at Skills Matter, London.
-This is my first (what recruiters would consider) ‘commercial‘ work in over 20 years.
+This is my first (what recruiters would consider) commercial work in over 20 years.

 I blog about being a startup founder with a day job who’s making the transition from a solo, self-taught coder to becoming an agile software engineer.